FixedEffects/InteractiveFixedEffectModels.jl/README.md

 - `:ar` This method corresponds to coordinate gradient descent (= Gauss Seidel).
 - `:lm` This method corresponds to Levenberg Marquardt Method (adapted for sparse problems).

-In contrast to the method described in Bai (2009), these methods are faster, accept datasets with more than one observation for a given pair id x time (or weights), and handle cases where both dimensions are large.
+In contrast to the method described in Bai (2009), these methods accept datasets with more than one observation for a given pair id x time (or weights), and handle cases where both dimensions are large.
+They also tend to be faster.

 To install
 ```julia